wrathematics/dequer/README.md

 A deque (pronounced like "deck") is a "double ended queue".
 This behaves somewhat like a list in R; but unlike an R list (which is a contiguous array of pointers), the memory isn't contiguous.
-This makes insertions very cheap:
+This makes insertions of new data very cheap.

+Consider the following example:

 ```r
 library(dequer)